Session title: Assessment and the Art of Lazy Teaching

 By the end of the session, delegates will:

-- use their understanding of the Fifty Shades of Assessment to select appropriate informative assessment strategies for different types of lesson.
+- use their understanding of the Fifty Shades of Assessment* to select appropriate formative assessment strategies for different types of lesson

-- review current lesson plans and, where necessary, add new informative assessment strategies.
+- review their current lesson plans and, where necessary, add new informative assessment strategies.